aws/aws-fpga/hdk/docs/Virtual_JTAG_XVC.md

 **Q: Can I have a secure connection (i.e. SSL/TLS) to the target FPGA-enable EC2 Instance running Virtual JTAG service?**

-**Q: Do I need Vivado license to use Virtual JTAG and Xilinx' VIO / LIA debug capabilities?**
+**Q: Do I need a Vivado license to use Virtual JTAG and Xilinx' VIO / LIA debug capabilities?**